thoughtspot/thoughtspot.github.io/_end-user/pinboards/about-showing-underlying-data-from-within-a-pinboard.md

 ---
 You can perform many of the same search actions on individual visualizations within a pinboard as you can within a search.
 You can interact directly with a visualization of a pinboard to perform ad hoc searches or edit it.
 These search actions include the following:

 -   Editing a search - You can edit the original search and reconfigure the answer.
-In the dropdown of a visualization, click **Edit**.
+Click the three-dot **Actions** button to the upper-right of your visualization and select **Edit**.

      ![]({{ site.baseurl }}/images/edit_a_pinboard_visualization.png "Edit a pinboard visualization")